zalando/zalenium/README.md

 7. If the test cannot be executed in [docker-selenium](https://github.com/elgalu/docker-selenium), it is processed by [Sauce Labs](https://saucelabs.com/).
 It takes the HTTP request, adds the Sauce Labs user and api key to it, and forwards it to the cloud platform.

 Basically, the tool makes the grid expand or contract depending on the amount of requests received.

+## About the project versioning
+* To make life easy for people who want to use it, we are now using as a version number the Selenium version being supported.
+* E.g. This release is `2.53.1a`, this means that this version is built with and supports Selenium 2.53.1.
+* The versioning will be similar to the one used in [docker-selenium](https://github.com/elgalu/docker-selenium)

 License
 ===================